xut806/AC215_ByteBites/README.md

 │    └── recipe.json
 ```

-Please make sure to create an `.env` file as well as a `secrets/` directory with your credentials in the location as shown above after cloning the repo.
+Please make sure to create an `.env` file that contains your Huggingface Access Token (`HUGGINGFACE_TOKEN`) as well as a `secrets/` directory with your credentials in the location as shown above after cloning the repo.

 ## Containers